Kalmyks: Life in the Russian Empire

 After the 1771 exodus, the Kalmyks that remained part of the Russian Empire continued their nomadic pastoral lifestyle, ranging the pastures between the Don and the Volga Rivers, wintering in the lowlands along the shores of the Caspian Sea as far as Sarpa Lake to the northwest and Lake Manych-Gudilo to the west.
 In the spring, they moved along the Don River and the Sarpa lake system, attaining the higher grounds along the Don in the summer, passing the autumn in the Sarpa and Volga lowlands.
-In October and November they returned to their winter camps and pastures (Krader, 1963:121 citing Pallas, vol. 1, 1776:122–123).
+In October and November they returned to their winter camps and pastures.

 Despite their great loss in population, the Torghut still remained numerically superior, dominating the Kalmyks.
 The other Kalmyks in Russia included Dörbet Oirats and Khoshut.
 Elements of the Choros and Khoit also were present but were too few in number to retain their ulus (tribal division) as independent administrative units.
 As a result, they were absorbed by the ulus of the larger tribes.

 The factors that caused the 1771 exodus continued to trouble the remaining Kalmyks.
 In the wake of the exodus, the Torghuts joined the Cossack rebellion of Yemelyan Pugachev in hopes that he would restore the independence of the Kalmyks.
 After Pugachev's Rebellion was defeated, Catherine the Great transferred the office of the Vice-Khan from the Torghut tribe to the Dörbet, whose princes supposedly remained loyal to the government during the rebellion.
-Thus the Torghut were removed from their role as the hereditary leaders of the Kalmyk people.
+Thus, the Torghut were removed from their role as the hereditary leaders of the Kalmyk people.
 The Khoshut could not challenge this political arrangement due to their smaller population size.